at15/cs433/hw/paper-summary/README.md

 > Unlike [24], our scheme is resistant to replay attacks, in which a user can replace fresh data with stale data from a previous write, even if it no longer has valid claim policy

+## Page 4

+- ABE

+e... all the math equations ... wtf

+## Page 5

+－ ABS

+## Page 6

+> A user Uu first registers itself with one or more trustees
+> the trustee give the user token
+> The user also constructs a claim policy Y to enable the cloud to authenticate the user.
+The creator does not send the message MSG as is, but uses the time stamp 􏰍 and creates HðCÞk􏰍.
+This is done to prevent replay attacks.

+## Page 7

+realife example

 ## Pre